la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     - Implement a pilot or new project
   Where will you be working?:
     - Central LA
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Play” metrics?:
+  How will your proposal improve the following “Play” metrics?:
     - Access to open space and park facilities
     - Per capita crime rates